Arya-Gherde/Healthcare-Analytics/README.md

 • Patient intake data revealed spikes in 2016 and 2019, which could correspond to external events or increased awareness — worthy of further investigation.

+🎯Goals :

+• To explore and visualize patient-level mental health data with a focus on obsession and compulsion patterns.

+• To build a clean and interactive dashboard in PowerBI to quickly extract insights.

+• To practice end-to-end data handling: from raw data transformation using SQL, to building a visual story using Excel and Power BI.

+• To identify key demographic and behavioral trends that can help support data-driven decision making in mental health care.

 💼Business Impact :

 • Enables mental health organizations to prioritize resources for the most affected categories (e.g., harm-related obsessions).